JhonnyJason/memory-decay-sources/ressources/README.md

 # Background
 In many applications it seems like a useful capability to have datafields of an object automatically deleted after some time.

-For example authentication codes, which are valid for a limited time and many more.
+E.g. authentication codes, which are valid for a limited time.

+With this package you initialize the Object first, then whenever you want to have automatic deletion, call the `obj.letForget("key")` function.

 # Usage
 Requirements